wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [New Vegas Landscape Overhaul Re-Remastered (NVLORR)](https://www.nexusmods.com/newvegas/mods/74218) - Adds new life the the Mojave Wasteland by making bland locations more detailed.
 - A [NVLORR - MoreMojave Patch](https://www.nexusmods.com/newvegas/mods/83333) is available, courtesy of Conzo.
-- Piber has created [compatibility patches](https://www.nexusmods.com/newvegas/mods/77674?tab=files) for [Eliza](https://mod.pub/falloutnv/55-th3overseer-mod-collection) and [FPGE](https://www.nexusmods.com/newvegas/mods/66726).
+- Piber has created [compatibility patches](https://www.nexusmods.com/newvegas/mods/77674?tab=files) for [FPGE](https://www.nexusmods.com/newvegas/mods/66726).

 [Enhanced Landscapes](https://www.nexusmods.com/newvegas/mods/69406) - Another revision of the original New Vegas Landscape Overhaul.
 - Compatible with and patched for [New Vegas Landscape Overhaul Re-Remastered](https://www.nexusmods.com/newvegas/mods/74218) by using the compatibility version provided on the main mod page.
-- Piber has created a [compatibility patch](https://www.nexusmods.com/newvegas/mods/77674?tab=files) for [Eliza](https://mod.pub/falloutnv/55-th3overseer-mod-collection).

 [Desert Landscapes](https://www.nexusmods.com/newvegas/mods/84284) - A comprehensive landscape overhaul for the Mojave Wasteland.
 - Created specifically for compatibility with [New Vegas Landscape Overhaul Re-Remastered](https://www.nexusmods.com/newvegas/mods/74218) and [Enhanced Landscapes](https://www.nexusmods.com/newvegas/mods/69406) in mind.
 - Two versions are provided on the main mod page, one of which requires Bale's [Micro Clutter](https://www.nexusmods.com/newvegas/mods/74267).

-[Red on the Rocks](https://www.nexusmods.com/newvegas/mods/80534) - A stunning overhaul of the Red Rocks Canyon region.
-- Has several different versions, including versions that optionally overhaul the Great Khan culture within the region, as well as versions that require Spifferino's [Improved Rock Variants](https://www.nexusmods.com/newvegas/mods/82992/).
-- Can have a significant performance impact if used alongside larger mod lists.
-- Patches for [MoreMojave](https://www.nexusmods.com/newvegas/mods/69809) and [Eliza](https://mod.pub/falloutnv/55-th3overseer-mod-collection) are provided on the main mod page.

 ### NPCs
 The following are designed to be placed in the following load order if using the entire suite.